 Winner of the Buxton Spa Prize in 2015, Rob Wilson has fast become one of the most exciting contemporary artists in the UK.

 His mixed media paintings incorporating paint, print, texture & lines of stitching, offer atmospheric interpretations of the urban landscape.

-Recently commissioned by Westminster Abbey, with previous commissions including The Ashes Series at Old Trafford.
+Commissions including Westminster Abbey and covering The Ashes Series at Old Trafford.